 Therapy can help you integrate who you were before you got pregnant into the mom you'd like to be.
 We can prepare you for this new experience as much as possible, and help you when you're feeling overwhelmed.
 Think of it like a road-map for your journey!
 Let me know how I can help.

-In May 2014, I completed the Online Training for the Maternal Mental Health Certificate Training for Mental Health and Clinical Professionals Hosted by Postpartum Suppost International, and the 2020 Mom Project.
+In May 2014, I completed the Online Training for the Maternal Mental Health Certificate Training for Mental Health and Clinical Professionals Hosted by Postpartum Support International, and the 2020 Mom Project.
+I am also a certified provider by PSI as of 2019.